-This Agreement is effective as of the date Customer clicks to accept the Agreement (the "Effective Date").
-If you are accepting on behalf of Customer, you represent and warrant that: (i) you have full legal authority to bind Customer to this Agreement; (ii) you have read and understand this Agreement; and (iii) you agree, on behalf of Customer, to this Agreement.
-If you do not have the legal authority to bind Customer, please do not click to accept.
-This Agreement governs Customer's access to and use of the Service.
-For an offline variant of this Agreement, you may contact Google for more information.
+This Agreement is effective when Customer clicks to accept it (the "Effective Date").
+If you are accepting on behalf of Customer, you represent and warrant that (i) you have full legal authority to bind Customer to this Agreement; (ii) you have read and understand this Agreement; and (iii) you agree, on behalf of Customer, to this Agreement.

 - "Account" means Customer's Google Cloud Platform account.

-- "Admin Console" means the online console(s) and/or tool(s) provided by Google to Customer for administering the Services.
+- "Admin Console" means the online console(s) or dashboard provided by Google to Customer for administering the Services.

 - "Affiliate" means any entity that directly or indirectly Controls, is Controlled by, or is under common Control with a party.

-- "AUP" means the acceptable use policy set forth here for the Services: http://cloud.google.com/terms/aup
+- "AUP" means the then-current acceptable use policy for the Services stated at http://cloud.google.com/terms/aup.

 - "Brand Features" means the trade names, trademarks, service marks, logos, domain names, and other distinctive brand features of each party, respectively, as secured by such party from time to time.